 Pretty simple, right?
 Spend less.
 Earn more.
 End of story.
 Bert and his wife knew this already.
 The couple had committed to getting on track in the past, but when push came to shove, Cynthia (Bert’s wife) would not make the cuts she was supposed to and Bert was unwilling to call her on it.

 To understand this mess, we have to go back into the couple’s history.
 A few years ago, Bert made a huge mistake.
 He had an affair with another woman and spent money on her lavishly.
 Cynthia found out about it and was about ready to leave the marriage.
 The couple worked through their problems, but Cynthia was still (understandably) angry.
 Bert was willing to accept the consequences of his behavior.
 He understood Cynthia’s pain and tried to help as best he could.

-When the couple came into financial hardship, Cynthia’s anger got the best of her.
-She concluded that it would be Bert’s responsibility to fix the problem.
-In her mind, Bert “owed” it to her.
+As the couple’s finances deteriorated, Cynthia’s anger got the best of her.
+She told Bert’s to fix the problem.
+In her mind, Bert “owed” that to her.
 He had spent their money on the other woman.
 Now he had to make amends.
 She thought that Bert should find a way to make more money and cut spending.

 When I discussed this option with Bert, he agreed that he should find a part-time job to increase the family cash flow.
 After a few months of hearing Bert agree but not seeing him take action, I asked him why he hadn’t looked for a part-time job.

 “Cynthia goes out and gets her hair and nails done on Saturday and she has lunch with her friends on Sunday.
 We can’t afford a sitter so I’m the designated Mr. Mom,” Bert told me.

 I just about fell out of my chair.
 If they got together and pitched in, they could both really make a lot of progress towards fixing their finances.
 Cynthia could cut her spending and Bert could get that job.
 How much simpler could it be?